Fig Tree Pocket

 The exceptional employment performance in Fig Tree Pocket places it among Australia's strongest labour markets

-Fig Tree Pocket has a highly educated workforce with professional services well represented.
-The unemployment rate here is 1.4%, as of June 2025.
+Fig Tree Pocket has a highly educated workforce with strong representation in professional services.
+Its unemployment rate is 1.4%.

-There are 2,487 residents employed, with an unemployment rate 2.7% lower than Greater Brisbane's 4.1%.
-Workforce participation is similar to the regional average at 68.9%.
-Key employment sectors include health care & social assistance, professional & technical services, and education & training.
-Notably, the area specializes in professional & technical jobs, with an employment share 1.9 times the regional level.
+As of June 2025, there are 2,487 residents employed, with an unemployment rate of 2.7% below Greater Brisbane's rate of 4.1%.
+Workforce participation stands at 68.9%, comparable to Greater Brisbane's 64.5%.
+Key employment sectors include health care & social assistance, professional & technical, and education & training.
+Notably, the area specializes in professional & technical jobs, with an employment share 1.9 times the regional average.

 Conversely, construction shows lower representation at 5.4% compared to the regional average of 9.0%.
-Over the year to June 2025, labour force levels decreased by 1.5%, alongside a 1.5% decline in employment, keeping the unemployment rate relatively stable.
-In contrast, Greater Brisbane saw employment grow by 4.4% and labour force growth of 4.0%, with a drop in unemployment rate by 0.4 percentage points.
-State-level data to Sep-25 shows Queensland's employment contracted by 0.23%, losing 8,070 jobs, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.5% with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Fig Tree Pocket's employment mix suggests local growth could be approximately 7.5% over five years and 15.2% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Local employment opportunities appear limited, as indicated by the census working population vs resident population count.
+Over the year to June 2025, labour force levels decreased by 1.5%, with a corresponding 1.5% decline in employment, keeping unemployment relatively stable at 3.7%.
+Meanwhile, Greater Brisbane saw employment growth of 4.4% and labour force growth of 4.0%, with a drop in unemployment to 3.7%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Fig Tree Pocket's employment mix suggests local growth of approximately 7.5% over five years and 15.2% over ten years.

 Frequently Asked Questions - Employment